dh-electronics/meta-av96/avanger96/meta-av96/readme.txt

     Disclaimer
     In its current state the meta-av96 layer doesn't aim to be elegant or portable.
-It's mare purpose is to be verifiable and compact.
+It's mere purpose is to be verifiable and compact.
 Because of this it contains a lot of temporary hacks.
     Also please don't try to execute images created by meta-av96 on other HW than the Avanger96 platform.